 Here's a quick refresher on how to stay safe when it comes to joining and leaving motorways, overtaking, overhead signs and signals, and why you need to beware of foreign lorries.

 Before joining the motorway, ensure that you build up your speed on the slip road.
 Give priority to those vehicles already on the motorway and once you've found a suitable gap, merge safely into the traffic flow, adjusting your speed if necessary.
 When it comes to exiting the motorway, you should move into the left-hand lane in plenty of time.
-You should indicate your intention to leave the motorway at the latest when you’re passing the 300 yard marker) using your left indicator and when it is safe move onto the exit slip road.
+You should indicate your intention to leave the motorway at the latest when you’re passing the 300-yard marker) using your left indicator and when it is safe move onto the exit slip road.

 When travelling on the motorway you should beware of foreign lorries.
 With a left-hand drive and blind spots on their right-hand passenger side, when it comes to changing lanes, foreign lorries more often than not, fail to see other vehicles in the lane that they are entering.
 As you can imagine, this is extremely hazardous and this is something that other road users need to beware of.
-With this in mind, never drive to closely to a foreign lorry, keep a safe distance and make sure you give yourself plenty of space.
+With this in mind, never drive too close to a foreign lorry, keep a safe distance and make sure you give yourself plenty of space.

-7. BRAKING If you're on the motorway and you find yourself braking rather frequently, then you're probably travelling too close to the vehicle in front of you.
-With vehicles travelling at such high speeds on the motorway follow the two second rule to ensure that you maintain a safe distance between you and the vehicle in front.
+If you're on the motorway and you find yourself braking rather frequently, then you're probably travelling too close to the vehicle in front of you.
+With vehicles travelling at such high speeds on the motorway follow the two-second rule to ensure that you maintain a safe distance between you and the vehicle in front.
 Keep your braking smooth and progressive as it's important that you don't cause other drivers to panic brake behind you.